AU-CDS/assignment3-pretrained-cnns-Ferrari-7/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10866179&assignment_repo_type=AssignmentRepo)
 # Using pretrained CNNs for image classification

-This repo contains code which trains a classifier on a dataset of *Indo fashion* taken from this [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
+This repo contains code which trains a classifier on a dataset on images of *Indo fashion* taken from this [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
 The dataset has a accompanying paper on *arXiv.org* which can be read [here](https://arxiv.org/abs/2104.02830).

 The code in this repository does the following: